top of page

 14. Anita, how did you get into pelvic health physiotherapy with a focus on prenatal and postpartum care?

-Early in my physiotherapy career, I began working with women incorporating physiotherapy techniques and Pilates mat and reformer exercise to resolve various conditions that society tells us are just a part of pregnancy.
+Early in my physiotherapy career, I began working with women incorporating physiotherapy techniques and Pilates mat and reformer exercise to resolve various conditions that society tells us are just a part of pregnancy and postpartum.

 It didn't make sense to me that while our body is strong enough to grow a human being, we are expected to feel weak and suffer through pregnancy and childbirth, not to mention the expectation of getting 'our bodies back' in a matter of weeks after birth.
 I began taking post-graduate courses in internal pelvic health physiotherapy and doula training specifically for physiotherapists.
 This focus gave me the opportunity to help hundreds of pregnant and postpartum clients including returning to exercise, sport or dance.
 Since then I've never looked back!